 7. Our kids are watching.
 Modeling kindness for our kids goes a long way to ensuring that the next generation understands the importance of being kind.

 8. You never know what someone is going through.
-I remember, years ago, going to the pharmacy to pick up something for my step-dad who was in the final stages of cancer.
+I remember years ago going to the pharmacy to pick up something for a relative who was in the final stages of cancer.
 When I left, I pulled out in traffic – but based on the behavior of the car behind me, I should have waited.
 The driver stayed right on my bumper, honking and carrying on almost the entire way home.

 I try to keep that incident in mind now when someone does something that upsets me in traffic.
 It doesn’t always work, of course, but it often helps.
 Sometimes, an act of kindness is simply letting annoyances go, or letting someone pull out in traffic or go ahead of you in line.